-Record Store Day 2016 was celebrated on April 16th, and as usual, I was nowhere near any retailers that took part in the festivities (sigh).
-I don't collect vinyl anyway, so most of the collector-bait R.S.D. "exclusive" releases aren't a major deal for me, but it would be nice to drop by an actual record store for a while on R.S.D. some year, just to soak up the atmosphere and to remember the days when a music store could actually draw a crowd on a Saturday afternoon.
+On Record Store Day, I was (as usual) nowhere near any retailers that took part in the festivities (sigh).
+I don't collect vinyl anyway, so most of the collector-bait R.S.D. "exclusive" releases aren't a major deal for me.
+But it would be nice to drop by an actual record store for a while on R.S.D. some year, just to soak up the atmosphere and to remember the days when a music store could actually draw a crowd on a Saturday afternoon.

-Since I couldn't visit an actual store, I celebrated Record Store Day by ordering a stack of CDs online - which isn't the same, of course, but when a CD nerd gets a hankerin' for some new tunes, he will utilize any method he can in order to feed his addiction!
+Since I couldn't visit an actual store, I celebrated Record Store Day by ordering a stack of CDs online.
+This isn't the same, of course, but when a CD nerd gets a hankerin' for some new tunes, he will utilize any method he can in order to feed his addiction!

-In order to maintain the "indie" spirit which Record Store Day was founded upon, I opted to purchase a stack of releases from Stormspell Records - a tiny California based independent record label devoted to obscure 1980s style traditional heavy metal.
-Stormspell has been keeping the True Metal flag flying since 2006 and in that time they've released more than a hundred titles, running the gamut from traditional and NWOBHM to thrash and death metal to '80s "hair metal."
+In order to maintain the "indie" spirit that Record Store Day was founded upon, I opted to purchase a stack of releases from Stormspell Records, a tiny California-based independent record label devoted to obscure 1980s style traditional heavy metal.
+Stormspell has been keeping the True Metal flag flying since 2006.
+In that time, they've released more than a hundred titles, running the gamut from traditional and NWOBHM to thrash and death metal to '80s "hair metal."
 Whether they're releasing a long-lost demo recording by a long-forgotten band, a reissue of a cult classic metal album or fresh material from new bands playing in a retro/traditional '80s style, it's always 1986 in Stormspell's world, which is fine with me, The slogan that's etched right into the back of their CDs tells you everything you need to know about this label: they're "OLD FARTS STUCK IN THE 80'S AND PROUD OF IT!"

 Rocka Rollas, "Pagan Ritual" (2015)